What to expect from your hearing aids

 They will also explain the process of getting used to your hearing aids and what to expect from them.

-They’ll also explain your next steps and offer you a follow-up appointment, which could be face-to-face or over the phone.
+They’ll also explain your next steps and offer you a follow-up appointment.
+This could be face-to-face or over the phone.
+Your audiologist will also tell you where to get new batteries and how to book further appointments when needed.

 Listening to background sounds with your hearing aids